aboutalis/To-Do-ListApp/README.md

 ## Getting Started

 To run the application locally, simply open the `index.html` file in a web browser.
 No additional dependencies or setup are required.

-Feel free to explore the code, make improvements, and customize the application according to your preferences.
-Enjoy using the To-Do List!